GEANT/edugain-openidfed/README.md

-# OpenID for Research and Scholarship (OpenID4RS) Project
+# OpenID for Research and Education (OpenID4RE) Project

 This project aims to establish a trust model for the Research and Scholarship (Research and Education) ecosystem using OpenID Connect and OpenID Federation specifications.